kaitai-io/kaitai_struct_samples/media/wav/README.md

 ## small.wav

 A smallest possible WAV file.
-Only contains "fmt " chunk with basic properties and a "data" chunk with 0 audio samples.
+Only contains a `fmt ` chunk with basic properties and a `data` chunk with 0 audio samples.

 Source: https://github.com/mathiasbynens/small/blob/4041a4f/wav.wav